xaya/xaya/doc/README.md

-XYON
+XAYA
 ====

 Setup
 ---------------------
-[Xyon](https://xyon.io/) provides the official Xyon client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Xyon transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Xaya](https://xaya.io/) provides the official Xaya client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Xaya transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Xyon on your native platform.
+The following are some helpful notes on how to run Xaya on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/xyon-qt` (GUI) or
+- `bin/xaya-qt` (GUI) or
-- `bin/xyond` (headless)
+- `bin/xayad` (headless)

 ### Windows

-Unpack the files into a directory, and then run xyon-qt.exe.
+Unpack the files into a directory, and then run xaya-qt.exe.

 ### macOS

-Drag Xyon-Qt to your applications folder, and then run Xyon-Qt.
+Drag Xaya-Qt to your applications folder, and then run Xaya-Qt.

 ### Need Help?

-* See the documentation at the [Xyon Site](https://xyon.io) for help and more information.
+* See the documentation at the [Xaya Site](https://xaya.io) for help and more information.

 Building
 ---------------------